TalAter/annyang/docs/FAQ.md

 ## Can annyang work offline?

 No. annyang relies on the browser's own speech recognition engine.
-In Chrome, this engine performs the recognition in the cloud.
+In Chrome, this engine performs recognition in the cloud.

 ## Which browsers are supported?